 Tip #1 Love Yourself

 I wish I had figured it out earlier in my parenting journey.
 It is ok if you are not the “perfect” anything.

-I bought two, one for us to do together, and one for decoration that I would do alone so that it was perfect.
+I bought two, one for us to do together, and one for decoration that I would do alone, so it was perfect.

 Tip #2 Go to Therapy

-I would have rolled my eyes at this six months ago.
-I proclaimed to my therapist on my first visit that I did not need to be there because I had all the trauma that happened to me as a child “under control.”
+On my first visit, I proclaimed to my therapist that I did not need to be there because I had all the trauma that happened to me as a child “under control.”